Chapter 24 BWV 89 Was soll ich aus dir machen, Ephraim?

 The periods of greatest musical activity requiring the production of large-scale works in Bach′s first year were: a) the initial weeks, when he clearly had to establish himself, b) Christmas celebrations and c) the Easter festival.
 At other times, as now, we find clusters of smaller works.
 Bach was, however, almost certainly in the process of developing the larger works during these slightly more fallow periods.
 Indeed, this conjecture is strengthened with the realisation that not only were extended choruses set aside after C 109 but much of the scoring of arias was also very light.
 Bach may not yet have formed a clear concept of the ideal cantata structure (if he ever did!) but he seems to have planned his workload over the twelve months with scrupulous efficiency.
 As we shall see, from the week of C 70 (the cantata which completed the church year) to that of C 65 (Epiphany), Bach amassed larger forces with which to perform the substantial works required at this significant time.

-The opening bass aria is set to a discursive text which would seem more ideally suited to recitative.
+The opening bass aria is set to a discursive text which might seem more ideally suited to recitative.
 Presumably Bach set it as he did because it conveys the words of God to which a dramatic aria might lend greater import.
 Bach was certainly not averse to commencing a cantata with a recitative or, indeed, the voices of God or Jesus sung by the bass, the traditional voice of authority (see Cs 85, 108 and 87 from vol 2, chapter 44).